 - 4) Receive services in the community to the same degree of access as individuals not receiving Medicaid HCBS. - 2.
-Reflect the individual's strengths and preferences. - 3.
+Reflect the beneficiary's strengths and preferences. - 3.
 Reflect clinical and support needs as identified through an assessment of functional need. - 4.
 Include individually identified goals and desired outcomes. - 5.
-Reflect the services and supports, both paid and unpaid, that will assist the person to achieve identified goals, and the providers of those services and supports, including natural supports.
-The Division of Medicaid defines natural supports as unpaid supports that are provided voluntarily to the individual in lieu of 1915(c) HCBS waiver services and supports. - 6.
+Reflect the services and supports, both paid and unpaid, that will assist the beneficiary to achieve identified goals, and the providers of those services and supports, including natural supports.
+The Division of Medicaid defines natural supports as unpaid supports that are provided voluntarily to the beneficiary in lieu of 1915(c) HCBS waiver services and supports. - 6.
 Reflect risk factors and measures in place to minimize them, including individualized back-up plans and strategies when needed. - 7.
-Be written in plain language and in a manner that is accessible to persons with disabilities and who are limited English proficient so as to be understandable to the person receiving services and supports, and the individuals important in supporting the person. - 8.
+Be written in plain language and in a manner that is accessible to beneficiaries with disabilities and who are limited English proficient so as to be understandable to the beneficiary receiving services and supports, and the individuals important in supporting the beneficiary. - 8.
 Identify the individual and/or entity responsible for monitoring the PSS. - 9.
-Be finalized and agreed to, with the informed consent of the individual in writing, and signed by all individuals and providers responsible for its implementation. - 10.
-Be distributed to the individual and other people involved in the plan. - 11.
-Include those services, the purpose or control of which the individual elects to self-direct. - 12.
+Be finalized and agreed to, with the informed consent of the beneficiary in writing, and signed by all individuals and providers responsible for its implementation. - 10.
+Be distributed to the beneficiary and other people involved in the plan. - 11.
+Identify those services, the purpose or control of which the beneficiary elects to self-direct. - 12.
 Prevent the provision of unnecessary or inappropriate services and supports. - 13.
-Document the additional conditions that apply to provider-owned or controlled residential settings. - C. The PSS must include, but is not limited to, the following documentation: - 1.
-A description of the individual's strengths, abilities, goals, plans, hopes, interests, preferences and natural supports. - 2.
-The outcomes identified by the individual and how progress toward achieving those outcomes will be measured. - 3.
-The services and supports needed by the individual to work toward or achieve his or her
+Document the additional conditions that apply to provider-owned or controlled residential settings. - C. The PSS must include, but is not limited to, the following content: - 1.
+A description of the beneficiary's strengths, abilities, goals, plans, hopes, interests, preferences and natural supports. - 2.
+The outcomes identified by the beneficiary and how progress toward achieving those outcomes will be measured.

-- outcomes including, but not limited to, those available through publicly funded programs, community resources, and natural supports. - 4.
+- 3. The services and supports needed by the beneficiary to work toward or achieve his or her outcomes including, but not limited to, those available through publicly funded programs, community resources, and natural supports. - 4.
 The amount, scope, and duration of medically necessary services and supports authorized by and obtained through the community mental health system. - 5.
 The estimated/prospective cost of services and supports authorized by the community mental health system. - 6.
-The roles and responsibilities of the individual, the supports coordinator or case manager, the allies, and providers in implementing the plan. - D. Providers must review the PSS and revise as indicated: - 1.
-At least every twelve (12) months, - 2.
-When the individual's circumstances or needs change significantly, or - 3.
-When requested by the person. - E. All changes to the PSS require documented consent from the person either via current signature/date or via verbal consent with a witness's signature/date on a change request.
+The roles and responsibilities of the beneficiary, the supports coordinator or case manager, the allies, and providers in implementing the plan. - D. Each provider identified in the PSS must review and revise the PSS when any of the following occur: - 1.
+At least twelve (12) months have lapsed since the provider's last review, - 2.
+The beneficiary's circumstances or needs change significantly, or - 3.
+When requested by the beneficiary. - E. All changes to the PSS require documented consent from the beneficiary either via current signature/date or via verbal consent with a witness's signature/date on a change request.